Patient education: Ischemic stroke treatment (Beyond the Basics)

 Anticoagulants — Anticoagulants are often, but incorrectly, referred to as blood thinners.
 They work by decreasing the formation of additional blood clots.
 Heparin and low molecular weight heparin are anticoagulants.

-Because of the risk of excessive bleeding, anticoagulation is seldom recommended for the treatment of patients with acute ischemic stroke.
+Because of the risk of excessive bleeding, anticoagulation is seldom given for the treatment of patients with acute ischemic stroke.
 However, anticoagulant therapy with heparin or low molecular weight heparin is used by some practitioners for certain types of stroke.
 For example, some doctors use anticoagulants for the early treatment of stroke caused by blood clots that travel from the heart (cardioembolism) in patients who have heart valve disease or severe heart failure, and for patients who have stroke caused by dissection (a tear of the inner blood vessel wall) of a large artery that supplies blood to the brain.
 (See "Antithrombotic treatment of acute ischemic stroke and transient ischemic attack", section on 'Parenteral anticoagulation'.)

 LONG TERM PREVENTION OF ISCHEMIC STROKE

 For people who have already had an ischemic stroke, doctors often prescribe medicines that can reduce the chance of having another stroke.
 This is called secondary prevention.
 The treatments for secondary prevention of ischemic stroke include antiplatelet medications, anticoagulants, and surgical procedures to reopen blockages in blood vessels (revascularization).